 Public key pinning prevents man-in-the-middle attacks due to rogue CAs not on the site's list (see the Diginotar attack which Chrome detected and we did not: The feature binds a set of hashes public keys to a domain name such that when connecting to a site using TLS the browser ensures that there is an intersection between the public keys in the computed trust chain and the set of fingerprints associated with that domain.
 This check is done during the certificate verification phase of the connection, before any data is sent or processed by the browser.
 In particular we are pinning the sha256 digest of the der encoded subject public key info.
+Implementation status We will: New sites pinned in Firefox 32 New sites pinned in Firefox 33 0.
 Print Friendly & PDF.
-Pearltrees Search.
 Internote: Stick Notes To Web Pages.
 If you love sticky notes for Windows 7 then you might need a more useful version of sticky notes that lives right in your browser.

 Internote is a Firefox addon that allows you to stick notes to web pages.
 You can save notes on websites so you can see them again once you return.
 Internote works just like a desktop app that integrates with Firefox.
 You can move notes, resize, change colors, and also import and export.
 The options window helps you manage all your notes at once.

 Internote is an awesome tool that makes it easy to stick notes anywhere – very useful for remote workers who rely on lots of websites for work.
 Features: Sticky notes for web pages.
 Check out Internote @ addons.mozilla.org/en-US/firefox/addon/2011. iZito (5 search angine at once) Home Alles over iZito De kracht van iZito.